djplaner/Card-Interface-Tweak/README.md

 Note: that the card above does not have an image, rather the top of the card is a blank yellow space.

-#### 4. Specify the image you want to appear on the card
+#### Step 4.
+Specify the image you want to appear on the card

 There are two methods that can be used:

 1. Paste/type the URL for an image after **Card Image:**
 >  **Card Image: http://djon.es/images/GrandCanyon.jpg**
-1. [Insert the image](https://suffolk.screenstepslive.com/s/1050/m/bb9/l/11549-how-do-i-embed-a-picture-or-image-as-part-of-an-item) into the Blackboard content item and ensure that the _Image Description_ for the image is **Card Image**
+2. [Insert the image](https://suffolk.screenstepslive.com/s/1050/m/bb9/l/11549-how-do-i-embed-a-picture-or-image-as-part-of-an-item) into the Blackboard content item and ensure that the _Image Description_ for the image is **Card Image**

 For example, a content item like the following.